How infertility treatment has left sperm science behind

 Enormous advances in treating infertility in recent decades have helped couples conceive longed-for offspring they previously would not have had.

-Yet this progress has also been a work-around for a major part of the problem: Sperm counts are falling drastically worldwide - and have been doing so for decades – and scientists say their honest answer to why is: “We don’t know”.
+Yet this progress has also been a work-around for a major part of the problem: Sperm counts are falling drastically worldwide - and have been doing so for decades – and scientists say their honest answer to why is:“We don’t know”.

 Infertility is a significant global health problem, with specialists estimating that as many as one in six couples worldwide are affected.
 In more than half of those cases, experts say, the underlying problem is in the male.